On discretely structured growth models and their moments: Example closures

 \subsubsection{Structured exponential growth}

 We begin with the exponential model of \cref{eq: complex example: model C}, illustrated in \cref{fig: complex examples}a, whose dynamics we recount as

 Here, we have $n(j)=\beta-j$ and $r(j)=0$, so that any closures must be of order $K\geq\deg{n}=1$.
-As $\deg{n}=1$, the analysis of \cref{sec: general conditions} guarantees that closure is possible, and specifies $\deg{w}=\deg{n}+1=2$, so that the only fluxes that permit closures are (at most) quadratic in the fitness variable, $j$.
+As $\deg{n}=1$, the analysis of \cref{sec: general conditions} guarantees that closure is possible, and specifies $\deg{w}=\deg{n}+1=2$, so that the only fluxes that permit closures are (at most) quadratic in the state index $j$.
 The coefficients of $w$ are then determined (in part) by \cref{eq: coefficient constraint}, which in this case reduces to

 as $\nu_1 = -1$ and $\phi_{K,K+1} = K\omega_2$.
 Hence, as the conditions of \cref{sec: general conditions} are necessary and sufficient for closure when $\deg{n}=1$, this system can be closed for any flux rate of the form